gango-anan/gango-anan/README.md

-- 🔭 I’m currently a Full Stack Software Developer.
+- 🔭 I’m currently a Full-stack software developer.
 - 🌱 I’m currently learning React and Redux.
 - 👯 I’m looking forward to solving problems using the following technologies, Java, Ruby on Rails, JavaScript, React and Redux.
 - 😄 Pronouns: He/Him.